-Your computer has an accelerated graphics port (AGP) adapter with SGRAM video memory that supports a variety of video modes.
+Your computer has an accelerated graphics port (AGP) adapter with SGRAM video memory.
+AGP is a video standard for displaying text and graphic images on a monitor screen.
+AGP supports a variety of video modes.
 Video modes are different combinations of resolution, refresh rate, and color defined by a video standard for displaying text or graphics.
-For more information on video modes, see Understanding Your Personal Computer (provided on the Software Selections CD that comes with your computer).
+For more information on video modes, see Understanding Your Computer provided on the Software Selections CD that comes with your computer.